igormicovic/Cabinette/README.md

-When you copy the repo please run this command first cd Cabinette && ./install
+When you copy the repo please run this command git clone git@github.com:BEQSONA-cmd/Cabinette.git && cd Cabinette && ./install